AbdallahMH/AbdallahMH/README.md

 - 🔭 I’m currently working as a Junior Full Stack Developer at [Ejaro](https://github.com/ejaro)
 - 🌱 I’m currently learning Ruby on Rails
-- 🤔 I’m looking for help with an Internship or Scholarship
+- 🤔 I’m looking for help with Scholarships
 - 💬 Ask me about ***Anything***!
 - 📫 How to reach me: <a href="https://t.me/DelightfulMiracle">Telegram</a>, <a href="mailto:abdallahhezam1@gmail.com">Email</a>, <a href="https://www.linkedin.com/in/abdullah-hezam/">LinkedIn</a>
 - ⚡ Fun fact: I traveled ~600km on my bicycle 🚴🏻‍♂️!